bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ### What is BEAM?

 The simulator BEAM stands for Behavior, Energy, Autonomy, and Mobility.
-It is an extension of the MAtSim model, which is a agent-based transportation simulation framework.
+It is an extension of the MAtSim model, which is an agent-based transportation simulation framework.

 You can find more documentation on BEAM or MATSim [here](https://beam.readthedocs.io/en/latest/about.html#overview).